advancedblockchain/pyjulia_skeleton/post/pyjulia.md

 ```
 assuming the current directory (`.`) contains the `Project.toml` file.
 For the present example we will just have the `Example` package dependency as a placeholder.

-Once the dependencies tree has been built, you can access this particular Julia environment from within Python by running:
+Once the dependencies tree has been built, you can access this particular Julia environment from within your Python code by running:

 ```python
 from julia import Pkg